jon robinson [symbol] utoronto ca

-Finally, if the 'location' of this webpage seems surprising, it is to be explained by the fact that, because post-doctoral positions are temporary, I decided to leave my page here for now as a minor 'island of stability' among the short half-lives of many web pages.
+Finally, if the 'location' of this webpage seems surprising, it is to be explained by the fact that the University of Toronto has not seen fit to complain about this page despite my increasingly tenuous connection to the University, and I'd like it to remain as a minor 'island of stability' among the short half-lives of many other web pages.

 In terms of past teaching experience, in 2010–2011, I taught a course at Trent University (Oshawa campus) on medieval warfare (more details here), and Latin III–V at St. Philip's Seminary in Toronto, which covered introductory-intermediate ecclesiastical Latin (III), Vulgate and scholastic Latin (IV), and patristic Latin (V).

 With respect to Latin, I have taught courses at Saint Philip's Seminary (an idea of what I taught can be seen here), as well as in the CMS' summer Latin programme.
 I taught the M.A. course in 2008 (now known as 'Level One') and the Ph.D. course in 2007 ('Level Two').
 A list of the texts we read is listed here.
 Before that I held various Latin teaching assistantships at the CMS.